leeyuejia/GA_seif2020/projects/project_2/README.md

 ### &#x1F534; Mandatory to pass:
 #### MVP - Minimum Viable Product

-* A working full-stack application, built by you, using **Node.js, Mongoose, Express and EJS**
+* A working full-stack application, built by you, using **Node.js, MongoDB, Express and EJS**
 * Adhere to the **MVC** file structure: Models, Views, Controllers
 * At least one model with all 7 **RESTful routes** and full **CRUD**.
 * :heavy_exclamation_mark: A git repository **not inside the class repo**.